bendbennett/aws-ansible-cloudformation/README.md

 * Set-up Ansible for controlling AWS - [docs](http://docs.ansible.com/ansible/guide_aws.html)

 ## Example
-To provision a VPC with 2 public and 2 private subnets run the following:
+To provision a VPC with 2 public and 2 private subnets:

     cd ansible/
     ansible-playbook vpc.yml

-To take down the subnets and VPC run
+To take down the subnets and VPC:

     ansible-playbook vpc-down.yml